-OAT offers Partial Integration
+TSS offers Partial Integration

 Students are placed in a separate special education class, but are strategically integrated into a regular classroom for certain periods.

-What OAT says about their special need support: We very much value the individuality of each student, and with that, comes the recognition that each individual learner is comprised of distinct needs.
+What TSS says about their special need support: We very much value the individuality of each student, and with that, comes the recognition that each individual learner is comprised of distinct needs.
 We aim to meet these needs through one-one-one interactions, positive feedback and conferences where each student is fully supported and accommodated during his/her learning process.
 Our small class sizes allow ample attention to be given to each learner so that tailored teaching strategies can be applied to provide the highest quality of student-centered education.